starhound/ServiceTitan_Inspector/README.md

 Input a job number into the text field, click "Generate", and the raw JSON data will be posted to the main window.

 You can set the API Key, Username and Password from [here](https://github.com/starhound/ServiceTitan_Inspector/blob/master/ST_Inspector/Form1.cs#L19).

+Useful for testing & debugging applications using the Service Titan API.